 NOTE: DICOM images more commonly use the .DCM extension.

-How do I open a DICOM file?
+How to open a DICOM file

 You can open DICOM files with various applications, such as MicroDicom viewer (Windows), ezDICOM (Windows), OsiriX (macOS), and MeVisLab (multiplatform).
 You can also upload DCM files to View My Scans and Jack Imaging in a web browser and view the images.